Red Hat Acquires Data-Cleaning Company Permabit

 Re: (Score:1)

-Red Hat sells support, not Linux (Score:1)
+Red Hat sells support, not Linux (Score:1, Insightful)

 When you sell software, you sell a licence to use it, not the code itself.
 This licence might include support (that's what Red Hat does).